-McNeese’s bachelor’s degree program in liberal studies with a concentration in theatre arts gives provides students with the unique and versatile skills needed to thrive in any professional theatre career field by fostering knowledge and experience outside of the traditional classroom setting.
-Practical theatre skills such as performance are taught alongside interdisciplinary skills like improvisation, creative thinking, effective communication, collaborating and coordinating with diverse teams, and public speaking.
-Students also receive hands-on training in technical skills like set design and construction, marketing and promotion, event planning, budgeting, and project management, making this degree a valuable investment.
+McNeese’s bachelor’s degree program in liberal studies with a concentration in theatre arts gives students with the unique and versatile skills needed to thrive in any professional career field.
+Our special, practice-based curriculum fosters knowledge and experience outside of the traditional classroom setting.
+Stage management, playwriting, and the art of acting are taught alongside interdisciplinary skills like improvisation, creative thinking, effective communication, collaboration and coordination, and public speaking.
+Students also receive hands-on training in technical theatre training in design and construction, marketing and promotion, event planning, budgeting, and project management, making this degree a valuable investment.

 While many theatre majors go on to pursue careers on or behind the stage, these skills prepare graduates to succeed in a wide range of employment areas including business management, political science, law, education, public relations, and more.

 As a Bayou Player, you will have opportunities to perform in non-musical and musical theatre, serve as stage manager, work in set, light, sound, costume, and makeup design, and write scripts and plays for the stage.
 Not only does this give you extensive, well-rounded experience to enhance your acting, technical and writing skills by experiencing the theater holistically, it also gives you a competitive advantage after graduation when you’re looking to start your career.

 Degree Type: Bachelor of Arts (B.A.)

 What Can You Do with a Threatre Arts Degree?